 The household chemical project provided 16 drop-off collection events for the residents of the city of Hampton, James City County, city of Poquoson, town of Williamsburg, and York County to properly dispose of commonly used products from homeowners.
 This project is staffed by employees of the Middle Peninsula Transfer System and technical and disposal services are provided through a contract with MXI Environmental.
-The household chemical collection events maintain their popularity for FY 23 servicing 4,468 vehicles, although down 1,000 vehicles from FY 22, it is still a very popular event and receives praises from many of the participants.
-The sixteen events on the Peninsula safely and properly disposed of well over 140,000 pounds of items that cannot be landfilled.
+The household chemical collection events maintain their popularity for FY 24 servicing 4,823 vehicles.
+The sixteen events on the Peninsula safely and properly disposed of well over 175,000 pounds of items that cannot be landfilled.
 There are currently two events scheduled yearly on the Middle Peninsula.
-Those events serviced 209 vehicles and properly disposed of over 10,000 pounds of household chemicals.
+Those events serviced 167 vehicles and properly disposed of over 22,000 pounds of household chemicals.